artsandmetaphysics/goodlifeodyssey/notes/the-iliad.md

 > that fill the deathless gods themselves with loathing.
 > ~ (20.60-7)

-*All quotations are taken from Robert Fagle's 1990 translation of the* Iliad. *Line numbers are approximate.*
+*All quotations are taken from Robert Fagles' 1990 translation of the* Iliad. *Line numbers are approximate.*